NightWalker110/Data-Structures/README.md

 # Data-Structures

-This contains programs which is related
+This contains programs which is related to data structures.